bshishov/UnityTerrainErosionGPU/README.md

 ## Disclaimer
-This project is still in progress and right now only water simulation works as intended.
-Hydraulic erosion is very unstable in the current state and requires a lot more parameter tweaking and revisiting the actual implementation.
-Thermal erosion is not implemented yet but it will come shortly.
+This project is still in progress.
+Hydraulic erosion requires a bit more parameter tweaking and revisiting the actual implementation.
+But overall it works.

 ## Demo
 Just run `Main` Scene and use mouse to draw water.
 To remove water change `BrushAmount` property in the `CustomTerrain` component to the negative value.